-This bill would create a fund that could be used to create and promote awareness of school bus safety and particularly increase public understanding about the dangers of illegal passing.
+This bill would create a fund that could be used to create and promote awareness of school bus safety and particularly increase public understanding of the dangers of illegal passing.
 This bill will create many excellent opportunities to increase safety and deserves to be enacted by the legislature.

 A. 8623-B/FAHY: Doubles fines for drivers of large commercial vehicles that pass stopped school buses.

-Individuals who hold commercial drivers licenses and operate large commercial vehicles such as tractor trailers and motor coaches, have a special obligation to obey the laws of the road.
+Individuals who hold commercial drivers licenses and operate large commercial vehicles such as tractor-trailers and motor coaches, have a special obligation to obey the laws of the road.
 This legislation recognizes that fact and would impose a greater penalty on such a motorist who illegally passes a stopped school bus.
 In fact, such instances have happened several times in New York and this is important legislation to enact.

 A. 719/GUNTHER: Provides license suspension for multiple convictions of illegally passing stopped school buses.

 This legislation deals with those individuals who violate the integrity of the school bus and the safety of the children more than one time.
 It would impose a 60-day (license) suspension on any motorist who is convicted two or more times of illegally passing a stopped school bus.